SysKitTeam/docs-securitymanager/requirements/global-admin-consent.md

 ## Additional Info

+- More details on how permissions and consent work in Office 365 can be found in the following [article](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent).
-Click [here](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-applications-guiding-developers-requiring-user-assignment) to learn more on how to limit the consent given to specific users if you choose to do so.
+- Click [here](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-applications-guiding-developers-requiring-user-assignment) to learn more on how to limit the consent given to specific users if you choose to do so.

 If you at any time decide to revoke the given consent, you can do so by: